BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 8 (Mi-P)

 Ai from PopotanMai from Popotan

 Popotan is about a trio of sisters (plus a maid and a pet ferret) who run a Christmas store.
-We have one of those in Ottawa; I wonder if I'd find Ai there?
+We had one of those in Ottawa; I wonder if I would have found Ai there?
 They seek out "popotan" (what they call "tanpopo," or dandelions), which Ai can communicate with, and they appear and disappear from people's lives just like them.
 Ai is the oldest sister, a gentle, kind soul.
 What the creators wanted to have the audience like about her was obvious from her first scene in the first episode, in which she just walks out of the bath, finds out a young lad is running through the hallway of their mansion, loses her towel, trips and falls on him and ends up having to extricate his head from between her breasts to set him free.
 She spends a lot of time in the bath.
 Sometimes, others join her.
 I wonder why.
 She could almost be considered a perfect woman--if only her cooking wasn't deadly to almost everyone except her.
 Middle sister Mai, while having a much smaller chest than her big sister (which little sister Mii teases her about a lot, usually earning getting her head squeezed between Mai's fists), is given a few quick turns.
 She's very moody, and we find out one of the reasons why in the second episode, in which she has to deal with constantly transferring between schools.
 Mii is the very cute, excitable and affectionate--and slightly bratty--little purple-haired sister who goes crazy over "puni puni" (soft and squeezable) things, from the aforementioned boy's cheeks to a frog to Ai's emphasis.
 She's the most popular character in the series; fair enough, since she does provide contrast to Ai and Mai, but my tastes obviously don't lean towards prepubescent characters--especially ones who give the odd panty shot.
-Judging by the few eps I've watched, this is a generally cute series with some nice bits of drama.
+This is a generally cute series with some nice bits of drama.
 Some people feel that the fan service undermines the show.
 On one hand, I can't really blame them for feeling that way; it probably would work even better without it.
-On the other hand, it's based on an H computer game--a trend which seems to have especially flourished in 2003--and if you think Mii's occasional panchira are rude, you should see some of her pics in the game...excuse me (puts keyboard down, grabs bottle of tequila and slugs from it to try to blot out the images).
+On the other hand, it's based on an H computer game--a trend which seems to have especially flourished in recent years--and if you think Mii's occasional panchira are rude, you should see some of her pics in the game...excuse me (puts keyboard down, grabs bottle of tequila and swigs from it to try to blot out the images).
 I suggest just trying to enjoy the good parts of the show--and they are well worth watching--and keeping in mind that the naughty parts could be even worse before raising your hackles about them.

 Just a Line.

-PRIVATE PSYCHO LESSON 18+
+PRIVATE PSYCHO LESSON (Jpn: U-JIN KOHIN JUGYO) 18+

 Sara Iijima